Norway wealth fund may move US$50b into US stocks from Europe

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Despite its lower weighting, North America represented 41.6 per cent of the fund's overall US$760 billion stock market holdings at end-June and would rise to 48% under the amended framework, while Europe would decline to 26.5 per cent from 33 per cent currently.
+Despite its lower weighting, North America represented 41.6 per cent of the fund's overall US$760 billion stock market holdings at end-June and would rise to 48 per cent under the amended framework, while Europe would decline to 26.5 per cent from 33 per cent currently.

 The minority centre-right cabinet of Prime Minister Erna Solberg must seek approval from parliament for any major strategic shifts at the fund, a process that could take months to complete and which may involve making compromises.